monguis/monguis.passwordgenerator.io/README.md

   * A text Area where the password gets generated.
   * Generate password button(red).
   * Copy to the clipboard button(gray).
 * Click on the Generate a password button, then the page will prompt you a set of questions that will define the type of password generated.
-Once finished it will create the desire password inside the text field.
+Once finished it will create the desired password inside the text field.
-* Now that you have a new password you can click on the Copy to clipboard button to use in different programs and sites!!
+* Now that you have a new password, you can click on the Copy to clipboard button to use in different programs and sites!!

 ## Help